 How should I approach the problems?

-- In the beginning, try to spend at least 45 minutes in each problem before looking at the solution.
-As you progress, this number should be decreasing quite a bit, because in most interviews you’ll need to answer 2 Medium questions in 45 minutes.
+- In the beginning, try to spend at least 45 minutes on each problem before looking at the optimal solution.
+As you progress, this number should decrease quite a bit, because in most interviews you’ll need to answer 2 Medium questions in 45 minutes.

 - If you look at a solution and understand it, then always return to the problem and write the code yourself (without looking at the solution).